Upstate NY Heat Wave Advisory: 7 Tips for 2025 Heat Wave Safety

 • Pets: Thick fur or short snouts make them prone to heatstroke.

-7 Critical Tips to Stay Safe During the Upstate NY Heat Advisory
+7 Critical Tips to Stay Safe During the Upstate NY Heat Wave Advisory

 Protect yourself and loved ones with these essential tips for surviving the Upstate NY Heat Advisory:

-4. Wear Appropriate Clothing: Choose lightweight, loose, light-colored outfits to reflect sunlight and promote cooling.
+4. Wear Appropriate Clothing: Opt for lightweight, loose-fitting, and light-colored clothing, which helps reflect sunlight and keeps your body cooler.

-5. Check on Vulnerable People: Regularly monitor elderly neighbors, young children, or those with health conditions to ensure they’re safe.
+5. Check on Vulnerable People: Some groups like elderly neighbors, infants, young children, or people with underlying health conditions are at higher risk during extreme heat.
+Regularly check on them to ensure they are staying cool and hydrated.

-Community and Official Response to the Upstate NY Heat Advisory
+Community and Official Response to the Upstate NY Heat Wave Advisory

 Leave a Comment